TheTechnobear/VcvRnboTemplate/readme.md

 This way you can save and version control your modules as you create them, and pull template improvements when available!

-### 2. Install VCV Rack Build Requirements

-Follow the setup instructions at [VCV Rack Building Guide](https://vcvrack.com/manual/Building) for your platform.
-**Only complete the setup steps**, we only need build requiremetns fulfilled, we are not creating a module (yet)

 ### 3. Download VCV Rack SDK